CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Methodology

 \textbf{Training Dataset Construction.} To achieve a comprehensive safeguard with both high security and utility, we construct a diverse training dataset.
 Building on the automated red-teaming framework, we collect an implicit malicious dataset consisting of image-text pairs that are individually benign but jointly malicious across 14 categories (details provided in Appendix~\ref{app:safety_domain}).
 For comprehensive defense, we also include explicit attack samples from the training set of VLGuard~\citep{vlguard}, and FigStep~\citep{figstep}, two advanced security datasets containing both vision and text explicit samples.
 In addition, we sample benign data from VQAv2, a widely used general-purpose Visual Question Answering (VQA) dataset, to ensure the general utility of CrossGuard.
 The specific composition of the training set is shown in Appendix~\ref{app:train_set}).

-\textbf{Base architecture.} We adopt \texttt{LLaVA-1.5-7B} as the base model due to its strong multimodal instruction-following capability and public availability.
-To adapt the model for safety alignment, we attach LoRA adapters to both the vision and language backbones, ensuring parameter-efficient fine-tuning while retaining the general utility of the pretrained model.
+\textbf{Base architecture.} We use \texttt{LLaVA-1.5-7B} as the base model.
+To adapt safety alignment while preserving general utility, we employ parameter-efficient fine-tuning via LoRA adapters on both the vision and language backbones.

-\textbf{Training objective.} CrossGuard is optimized to serve as a front-end guard model, filtering multimodal inputs before MLLMs inference: given a multimodal input $(x_I, x_T)$, the model must produce a refusal response when the pair encodes harmful semantics and generate a positive answer otherwise.
-We optimize CrossGuard using a standard cross-entropy objective defined over a binary classification task.
+\textbf{Training objective.} CrossGuard is optimized to serves as a front-end guard model filtering multimodal inputs $(x_I, x_T)$ before inference.
+It is optimized via cross-entropy for binary classification: refusing harmful semantics while permitting safe inputs.

 where $f_\theta(x_I, x_T)_y$ denotes the logit corresponding to class $y$.
 This objective enforces a clear separation between refusal behavior on malicious pairs and utility preservation on benign ones.